Fork locals

 sure that the code block doesn’t accidentally capture the outer concurrency scope (leading to an exception on the

-first fork
+first fork).

-This can be done by capturing the code block as a context function Ox ?=> T
+This can be done by capturing the code block as a context function Ox ?=> T, so that any nested invocations of fork

 will use the provided instance, not the outer one.
 E.g.: